Officials say 73 Palestinians seeking aid are killed in Gaza as Israel widens its evacuation orders

 In northern Gaza, Shifa Hospital director Abu Selmiyah said the hospital recorded 79 people who died of malnutrition in the past month.

-Khaled reported from Cairo and Lidman from Tel Aviv, Israel.
-Associated Press writer Samy Magdy in Cairo contributed to this report.
+Khaled and Magdy reported from Cairo and Lidman from Tel Aviv, Israel.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war